atomjump/atomjumpcom-content-only/appliance.md

 ```

 ## Known Issues
-On an Android phone, if you are using a private IP address for your server, and your phone browser's setting's 'Lite Mode' is switched on, you may find images seem to flicker every 5 seconds or so.
+1. On an Android phone, if you are using a private IP address for your server, and your phone browser's setting's 'Lite Mode' is switched on, you may find images seem to flicker every 5 seconds or so.

 We would recommend switching 'Lite Mode' off to stop the flickering.
 Alternatively, once you associate a domain with the server, the problem usually disappears.

+2. You cannot use ampersands '&' in the title of a forum.
+Please use an alternative.